mbchang/data-driven-characters/README.md

 *Wish you could automatically create character chatbots that are directly grounded in an existing story?*

-## This repo enables you to create data-driven characters in three steps
+## Create data-driven characters in three steps

 <!-- **This repo enables you to create data-driven characters in three steps:** -->
 1. Upload a text corpus